nevilladani/ShoppingWebService/README.md

 7. Asynchronous Services - Supported services should be asynchronous.
 This can be implemented either using AJAX or performed using request/response queuing techniques.

 ## Note
-Basic working code taken from eCommerce [ECommerceSystem](https://github.com/phoenixjiangnan/ECommerceSystem).
+Basic working code taken from [ECommerceSystem](https://github.com/phoenixjiangnan/ECommerceSystem).
 Implemented SOAP based web services over it.

 ## License